Positive Terahertz Photoconductivity in CdHgTe Under Hydrostatic Pressure: Discussion

-Fitting of the data after Eq.~\eqref{DSSNL} shows that it describes well all experimental intensity dependences, see Figs.~\ref{Fig:2} and \ref{Fig:4s1}. dependences of the fitting parameters, the low intensity photocurrent amplitude $A_0$ and the saturation intensity $I_s$, on the pressure $P$ are shown in Fig.~\ref{Fig:5S2}.
-Strikingly, both values $A_0$ and $I_s$ depend exponentially on the pressure $P$~\footnote{Note that the weaker pressure dependence of the photoconductivity magnitude observed in sample \#S2 at very high pressure and high intensities, see Fig.~\ref{fig_PC_vs_P_normalizedS2}, is caused by the signal saturation due to decrease of the saturation intensity with the pressure increase.}.
-Moreover, the exponent found for both fit parameters has the same magnitude but opposite sign.
-This fact shows that the observed exponential dependences have a common origin: namely, they both are proportional to the change of the electron temperature $\Delta T$.
+Fitting of the data after Eq.~\eqref{DSSNL} shows that it describes well all experimental intensity dependences, see Figs.~\ref{Fig:2}(b) and \ref{Fig:4s1}.
+Dependences of the fitting parameters, the amplitude $A_0$ and the saturation intensity $I_s$, on the pressure $P$ are shown in Fig.~\ref{Fig:5S2}.
+Strikingly, both values $A_0$ and $I_s$ depend exponentially on the pressure $P$~ \footnote{The observed reduction of the $\Delta \sigma / \sigma_0$ signal at high hydrostatic pressure $P$ is caused by the strong dependence of the saturation intensity $I_s$ on $P$, see Figs.~\ref{Fig:4s1} and \ref{Fig:5S2}(b).
+In the studied pressure range the saturation intensity drops by about two orders of magnitude with the pressure increase from the ambient one to 18~kbar (sample \#S1), and more than one order of magnitude by changing pressure from the ambient one to 12~kbar (sample \#S2), see Fig.~\ref{Fig:5S2}.
+The curves in the insets in Figs.~\ref{fig_PC_vs_P_normalizedS1} and \ref{fig_PC_vs_P_normalizedS2} are obtained for fixed radiation intensities.
+At high pressure they are substantially higher than $I_s$, therefore, the $\Delta \sigma / \sigma_0$ is measured already in the saturated regime.
+Consequently, this value is lower than expected for non-saturated regime and in the pressure dependencies they look as a decrease of the value from the exponential behavior.
+To obtain a correct pressure dependence of the $\Delta \sigma / \sigma_0$ we plotted in Fig.~\ref{Fig:5S2}(a) the values corresponding to the non-saturated magnitudes of the signal $A_0$ obtained from the fitting curves (see added dashed curves in Fig.~\ref{Fig:4s1} presenting $\Delta \sigma / \sigma_0 \propto A_0 \times I$).
+Figure~\ref{Fig:5S2}(a) shows that this value can be well fitted by the exponential function in the whole pressure range.}.
+Furthermore, the exponents were found to have the same magnitude but opposite signs for both dependences.
+This fact shows that the observed exponential dependences have a common origin: they both are caused by the change of the electron gas heating.
 Note that proportionality to the change of electron temperature of the $\Delta \sigma$ is characteristic for both $\mu$- and $N$-mechanisms of the photoconductivity, though we consider the $N$-photoconductivity as dominant one, see Eqs.~\eqref{e66} and \eqref{e67}.
 We also obtained that the saturation intensity $I_s$ is proportional to $m\tau_p/\tau_\varepsilon$, from which it follows that $I_s\propto 1/ \Delta T$, see Eqs.~\eqref{e65} and \eqref{Is_Drude}.
-Figure~\ref{Fig:7} shows that in the studied range of applied pressure $P$ the effective mass does not change significantly, thus the observed pressure dependence is almost exclusively caused by the exponential growth of the ratio of the energy and momentum relaxation times $\tau_\varepsilon /\tau_p$.
+Figure~\ref{Fig_k-p_calculations} shows that in the studied range of applied pressure $P$ the electron mass does not change significantly, thus the observed pressure dependence is almost exclusively caused by the exponential growth of the ratio of the energy and momentum relaxation times $\tau_\varepsilon /\tau_p$.
 Furthermore, since the electron mobility changes only weakly with the pressure increase, our data show that the hydrostatic pressure strongly affects the energy relaxation time, which controls both the electron temperature and the saturation intensity.
 The microscopic origin of this surprising observation requires further studies.